RivalsonGithub/GoogleColab-textgenui/README.md

 # GoogleColab-textgenui
-Automatically install Oobabooga and model to Google Colab
+Automatically installs Oobabooga and model to Google Colab

 ## if the models coud not be installed.
 - Install manuelly in the model tab (e.g. add "4bit/vicuna-13b-GPTQ-4bit-128g" and press download)